UniADC: A Unified Framework for Anomaly Detection and Classification: Method

-For a given normal image $X$ and prior knowledge from anomaly category $y$, we first generate an anomaly mask $M^{y}$ under the shape-size constraints.
+For a given normal image $X$ and prior knowledge from anomaly category $y$, we first generate an anomaly mask $M^{y}$ utilizing the proposed GAP-Lib.
 Then, the latent diffusion model encodes the image $X$ and the text prompt $p^y$ into latent variables $z=\mathbb{E}_{v}(X)$ and $z^p=\mathbb{E}_{t}(p^y)$, where $\mathbb{E}_v(\cdot)$ and $\mathbb{E}_t(\cdot)$ denote the vision and text encoders, respectively.
 We define the number of forward diffusion steps as $T'=T \cdot \gamma$, where $T$ denotes the total number of diffusion steps in the original latent diffusion model, and $\gamma \in (0,1]$ controls the noise strength.
 A larger $\gamma$ injects more noise into the latent variable, resulting in synthesized anomalies that deviate further from the original image distribution and exhibit more visually prominent anomalous patterns.
-To ensure spatial consistency between synthesized anomalous and the anomaly mask, we use an inpainting control network to precisely control the locations of the synthesized anomalies.
+To ensure spatial consistency between synthesized anomalies and the anomaly mask, we use an inpainting control network to precisely control the locations of the synthesized anomalies.
 Specifically, at each time step $t \in \{1,2,\cdots,T'\}$, the inpainting control network $\phi$ predicts the conditioning variable $z^m=\phi(z_t,t,z,M^y)$ of noisy latent $z_t$ for controlling the denoising process:

 where $\Psi$ denotes the latent diffusion model, and the conditioning variables $z^p$ and $z^m$ respectively control the semantics and spatial positions of the synthesized anomalies.
 The inpainting control network ensures that the denoised latent representation $z_0$ remains consistent with the original latent $z$ outside the masked region, while repainting only the masked region to align with the prompt embedding $z^p$.
 Finally, the denoised latent representation $z_0$ is decoded by decoder $\mathbb{D}(\cdot)$ into the anomaly image $X^y=\mathbb{D}(z_0)$.
-In our implementation, we adopt Stable Diffusion v1.5 \cite{rombach2022high} as the latent diffusion model and BrushNet \cite{ju2024brushnet} as the inpainting control network.
-Both models are trained on high-quality and diverse data, enabling UniADC to generalize effectively across diverse anomaly synthesis scenarios.
+In our implementation, we adopt Stable Diffusion v1.5 \cite{rombach2022high} as the latent diffusion model and integrate BrushNet \cite{ju2024brushnet} as a plug-and-play control network for inpainting.
+This configuration enables UniADC to achieve highly accurate control over anomaly placement and image-mask consistency, bypassing the need for costly post-processing or mask refinement steps common in other anomaly synthesis methods \cite{jin2025dual, sun2025unseen, jiang2025anomagic}.